reidmorrison/semantic_logger/appenders.md

 If the machine's name generating the messages is `hostname`, Search for: `host=hostname`

-Then change the output list to table view and select only these "interesting columns": `time, host, duration, name, level, message`
+Then change the output list to table view and select only these "interesting columns":

+* host
+* duration
+* name
+* level
+* message

 If HTTPS is being used for the Splunk HTTP Collector, update the url accordingly: